Group 1 electrical equipment for mines susceptible to firedamp1

-Specifically for underground mines rather than surface mining predominantly for coal mines and has additional requirements over group 2 as coal dust generally has to be considered.
+Specifically for underground mines rather than surface mining predominantly for coal mines and has additional requirements over group 2 as coal dust generally must be considered.

 Group II is for Surface industries and excluded mines susceptible to firedamp

 Group IIC includes only a small number of (the most easily ignited) gases2

 Most petrochemical applications are designated Group IIB or occasionally IIB + Hydrogen.
 Certification for IIB + Hydrogen can often be easier to achieve than a full IIC particularly for Ex d flammable protected equipment.

 Group III is for (Surface) Dust.

 The term 'Gas groups' is often (erroneously) used to include dusts.

 |IEC & CENELEC